Research requests in the Data Services Branch

-To access identifiable or potentially identifiable data from Statistical Services Branch (SSB) for research purposes, your application must be approved either under the Public Health Act 2005 (PHA) or with the authority of individual patients (informed consent).
+To access identifiable or potentially identifiable data from Data Services Branch (DSB) for research purposes, your application must be approved either under the Public Health Act 2005 (PHA) or with the authority of individual patients (informed consent).
 Ethics approval will also be required before you receive final approval to access the data.

 Ethics